pedrorambo/securicator/README.md

 ## Username uniqueness

 When using the "distributed" architectured of this project, we cannot rely on the uniqueness of the usernames.
 The relay server is prepared to work with duplicate usernames, but the nodes are not tested to that case.

+# Support for multiple relays

+- One client should always be connected to multiple relay servers
+- There should be a confirmation to establish a single client-to-client connection
+- There should be a routing algorithm to connect one client to the relay server that has the other client connected to

+TODO: Describe better

+# UDP P2P -> UDP relay -> TCP relay

+Initially, I started this project by using UDP peer-to-peer to connect users.
+I quickly found out peer-to-peer connections are not that well supported by the current networks.

+## UDP, and its limitations

+In fact, UDP could work well if correctly implemented for the purpose of this project.

+At first, when the app was used only for short text messages, sending UDP packets in a localhost relay server worked well.
+The limitation I hit was when I started sending large messages, or files over the internet.

+### How much data can I fit in an UDP packet?

+Different from TCP, when using UDP we always send packets with a maximum size.
+The theoretical maximum size of a UDP packet is 64KiB, but the most common [Maximum Transmission Unit](https://en.wikipedia.org/wiki/Maximum_transmission_unit) present in the internet is 1500 bytes.
+[To be safe, we can stick to a maximum of 508 bytes of payload in an single UDP packet](https://stackoverflow.com/a/35697810/17772642).
+If you send more data than what can fit in one packet along the path your packet makes, it'll just be discarded.

+If we want to send more than 508 bytes (such as a 10MB file + metadata + encryption + destination client information), we would need to [break this data into small pieces](https://skerritt.blog/bit-torrent/), and send them using thousands of packets.
+That's not impossible, but we would need to implement a method of indexing these packets, and add more information (bytes) to the content regarding integrity check, and indexing.
+In practice, just to identify the destination user, this application usees 600 bytes (more than can safely fit in a single UDP packet).

+Other big problem is sending thousands of UDP packets.
+We can't just send all of them at once.
+If your router, the ISP infrastructure, or the server can't read them in time, or if some part implements a rate limit, the packets would just be discarded, so we send all of the packets again.

+If using UDP to transfer a lot of data, an acknowledgement system can be implemented, in which we gradually send more packets per second until we detect that some packets were not delivered.

+There's an awesome [documentation of the uTorrent Transport Protocol](https://www.bittorrent.org/beps/bep_0029.html) explaining how they manage congestion control, acknowledgement, retry, and segmentation in UDP.
+It's implementation could be found in the [libutp](https://github.com/bittorrent/libutp).

+### Simpler solution, so I can work on other things

+I quickly noticed that if I choose to use UDP, this application would have to implement alternatives for most of the features already present in the TCP protocol, so I chose to just use TCP.

+Note: If the necessity to handle millions of connections arise, the UDP would need to be highly considered, since it doesn't "waste" resources by mantaining a connection.

+### Switching to TCP

+Until now, the application was using the UDP model of packing information into one single packet, and sending it.
+If we used TCP like this, we would start a new connection (and make the whole TCP handshake), send the data, and end the connection.
+This would introduce latency, and a lot of wasted resources just handling these connections.

+To fix this, we must update the application to use TCP as it was meant to be used: for straming data.
+The main concept that I would like to mention here is that in an open TCP connection, we only send/receive bits of data, without a discrete conventioned start, and end.
+In this case, we must implement a protocol to identify the starting, and end of one piece of data.
+One way of doing it is by using a special sequence of characters to inform the end of a sequence (HTTP does that).
+In this application, I opted to use a 4-byte magic number (a sequence of bytes that indicates the start of a piece of information), the 4-byte number, indicating the length of the content, followed by the content itself.
+This way, our application could send one "packet" of information with a theoretical maximum of 4GiB (interpreting the 4-byte number as an uint32).
+For practical purposes, described in the Relay Server section, we limited the content size to ~100KiB.

+### More on the TCP straming characteristic

+Some not so obvious things abount TCP that I would like to mention:

+- There's no convention for indicating the start, and end of a portion of data
+- The transmission adapts itself to the available network speed (congestion control)
+- Lost packets are resent
+- The stream is sequential, so to read more data, all the previous content must be read.
+- There's a built-in cheksum, so a data corruption is less probable
+- By default, we don't directly send, or receive the data.
+When we call `send()`, and `recv()` functions for a TCP socket, we just tell the kernel that we want to send, or receive some data.
+When, and at what rate it will be sent, or received is managed by the operating system, and the network infrastructure.
+Most importantly, calling `send()` doesn't mean the data will be delivered, nor that it will be sent at the exact same time the function was called, and calling `recv()` returns the bytes available in the read buffer of the operating system, which can be nothing, or less data then what were sent (we can call `recv(1024)` to receive 1024 bytes, and get back just 100 bytes).
+Just to ilustrate the distance between requesting data to be sent, and that data actually being sent, [TCP can literally wait up to 200ms to send the data, as mentioned in the section Forcing data delivery in the Wikipedia article about TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol#Forcing_data_delivery).
+- There's 3 ways of sending data on a TCP stream: blocking synchronous, non-blocking synchronouse, and asynchronous

+To finish this section, I recommend the [Wikipedia article about the Transmission Control Protocol](https://en.wikipedia.org/wiki/Transmission_Control_Protocol), which has a lot of precious information, and details.

+# Connecting thousands of clients

+Out of curiosity, I tested different architectures for the relay server to handle thousands of simultaneous clients.

 # TODO: SPEED LIMITATION / THE NEW CHALLANGE: "LARGE" CONTENT, AND "FAST" TRANSFER SPEEDS